 A final thing you’ll want to consider when choosing a payment processing system is what if any costs you will incur from renting or buying equipment.
 Some companies offer free equipment for credit or debit card processing, which can be a big positive that cuts down on your up-front costs.
 However be ware that if you lose or damage the equipment it is expensive to replace, the last hand-held terminal that a member of staff dropped and damaged cost nearly £300 to replace.

 There is one additional cost that you must consider with an electronic card payment terminal is that it will need to be connected to a telephone line.
 Check with your preferred processing company and your telephone provider that the line you have is compatible with the system.
-You may need to factor in to your budgets provision of a dedicated telephone line for your card processing terminal.
+You may need to factor in to your budgets provision of a dedicated telephone line for your PDQ Machine.

 Merchant Cash Advances are an alternative way of funding your pub in certain circumstances, to find out more click here.